cocallag/bclose/pages/index.rst

-This website provides information about your apartment.
+This website provides information about your home.

-To view an online version of the visitor booklet,
+To view an online version of the visitor booklet, `click here </documents/booklet.pdf>`_.

-We hope that you enjoy your time as much as we enjoyed our time there.
+We hope that you enjoy your time in the apartment as much as we enjoyed our time there.

 |br|